 UVA and UVB are the two main forms of UV light that can harm your skin.
-A broad-spectrum sunscreen will shield you against both.
+A broad-spectrum sunscreen will protect your skin against both.
 Not all normal/regular sunscreens provide this level of protection against UVA and UVB radiation.
-UVA and UVB radiation work together to cause sunburns, premature ageing, and protecting against both are critical for healthy skin.
+UVA and UVB radiation work together to cause sunburns, and premature aging, and protecting against both are critical for healthy skin.
 For this reason alone, it is best to wear broad-spectrum sunscreen to ensure total sun protection.

 PA is an abbreviation for "UVA Protection Grade."
 SPF (sun protection factor) only measures UVB protection, whereas PA only measures UVA protection.
 UVB rays cause our skin to turn red and burn, while UVA rays do the majority of the damage to our skin's genes.
 UVA rays also happen to be the rays that make up for most of the sun’s energy.

 More the number of pluses, the higher the protection it offers.